 Muri/ mudi/ murmura/ kurmura/ murmuralu/ puffed rice /perched rice – you call it with whatever name, the common factor is the crunch.
 It’s local, desi and most importantly pocket friendly.
-If you are in the twenties or above and raised in a typical middle-class family, you may have a few special evening memories with muri or puffed rice.
+If you are in your twenties or above and raised in a typical middle-class family, you may have a few special evening memories with muri or puffed rice.
 But how healthy is this food?
 Let’s check the health benefits of muri or puffed rice in this bog.

 Muti is a rice product, therefore it comes under the cereal product’s category.
 To know how healthy is muri, you need to understand how muri are made.
 The health benefit or harm is completely dependent on the method of processing rice to make muri.

 In India, about 4-5 % of total supplies of rice is converted into rice products like –

 - perched rice (muri/ murmura/ murmuralu/kurmura)